jackgray/narc_arch/docs/source/database.rst

 MariaDB, PostgreSQL, mySQL
 ---------------------------
-If SQL-based is needed, Maria may be the best option for horizontal scaling; it features built in cluster options, growing community support, and promises continued long-term growth.
+If an SQL-based model is needed, Maria may be the best option for horizontal scaling; it features built in cluster options, growing community support, and promises continued long-term growth.
 MariaDB, PostgreSQL, and mySQL are all widely accepted and supported, and aren't at risk of dying out any time in the foreseeable future.